- Solicitors For Business

 However by this point it was too late to prevent oxygen deprivation and subsequent catastrophic brain damage.
 Hannah developed cerebral palsy in all four limbs and is wheelchair dependent.

 After contacting the specialist solicitors at JMW Hannah’s case was taken on by one of our legal experts.
-It was alleged that it was negligent of the doctor and nurse not to advise Hannah's mother to bring her to hospital, or to arrange for a GP to out to see her.
+It was alleged that it was negligent of the doctor and nurse not to advise Hannah's mother to bring her to the hospital, or to arrange for a GP to out to see her.

 Although the hospital trust did not admit to any of these failings, the team at JMW negotiated a £4.8 million compensation package to enable Hannah’s current and future care needs to be taken care of.
 Hannah and her family were able to move into accommodation suitable for Hannah’s disabilities and access the care and therapies she will need for the rest of her life.